 Using a novel RSA-based connectivity analyses, we showed, for the first time, that when the complexity of face image is low (high coherence) the categorical face information is dominantly streamed through feedforward mechanisms.
 On the other hand, the flow of categorical face information is fed back when the complexity of stimuli increase (low coherence).
-When evaluating the flow of information separately for different familiarity levels, feed-forward information flows were dominant for self and personally familiar faces, for which the level of familiarity was higher compared to the other categories.
-Therefore, it seems that the enhancement of representations for more familiar face categories has led to less need for feedback mechanisms, which have been suggested to enhance representations of relevant information under noisy conditions (Bar et. a., 2006).
+These support that perception involves a bidirectional feedforward/feedback flow of information in the brain which is dominated in one direction depending on the amount sensory evidence for the stimulus.
+A second factor that might play a role in determining the direction of information may be the person’s familiarity with the stimulus.
+As our results showed, feed-forward information flows were dominant for self and personally familiar faces, for which the level of familiarity was higher compared to the other categories.
+Therefore, it seems that the enhanced representations of more familiar face categories required less feedback signals, which have been suggested to facilitate the perception of relevant information (Bar et. a., 2006).

 The RSA-based connectivity method developed in this study is in line with a recent trend towards developing multi-variate brain connectivity methods (Anzellotti & Coutanche, 2018), and introduces several advantages over the current methods of connectivity analyses.
 In particular, while traditional brain connectivity methods consider simultaneous correlated activations of different brain areas as connectivity, they are unable to examine how (if at all) relevant information is transferred across those areas.
 Those methods examine inter-area interactions through indirect measures of connectivity such as gamma-band synchronization (Gregoriou et al., 2009), shifting power (Bar et al., 2006) or causality in the activity patterns (Summerfield et al., 2006), rather than showing the transfer of relevant information.
 A recent study has developed an RSA-based connectivity method to solve these issues (Goddard et al., 2016).
-However, the method does not allow us to determine if the transferred information is enhancing the representations at the destination brain areas to contribute to the behavioral task or goal (Goddard et al., 2016; Karimi-Rouzbahani, 2018; Karimi-Rouzbahani et al., 2019).
-Our novel connectivity analysis method allows to explicitly measure the amount of information transferred from the source area to the destination area, determining whether the transferred information is enhancing the particular aspects of stimulus.
+However, the method does not tell us what aspects of the representation is enhanced (Goddard et al., 2016; Karimi-Rouzbahani, 2018; Karimi-Rouzbahani et al., 2019).
+Our novel connectivity analysis method allows to explicitly quantify the amount of relevant information transferred from the source area to the destination area.
+The relevance of the transferred information is determined by the amount that the representations in the destination area are shifted towards our predefined desired models fed into the analyses.
 The developed connectivity method can be applied to study a wide range of cognitive processes, wherever information is represented in the brain and transferred across areas.

+In conclusion, this study showed that the processing of face information involves both the feedforward and feedback mechanisms of the brain, the domination of which depend on factors such as perceptual certainty, familiarity and the task.
+While the developed methods and results provide great insight about face processing, it opens new questions such as whether the same results would be obtained during object recognition or whether different behavioral tasks would modulate the direction of information flow in the brain.

 Materials and Methods